prachisarode95/NYC_BikeTrip_SpatioTemporalAnalysis/Docs/Report.md

     This query calculates the average duration of bike trips.
 It subtracts the `start_time` from the `end_time`, casting both to timestamps, and then calculates the average of the resulting durations using the `AVG()` function.
 The result is aliased as `avg_trip_duration`.

-## Time-based analysis analyzing patterns by time of the day
+## Time-based analysis analyzing patterns by time of the day (Referred to 3.sql)

 This section describes SQL queries used to modify the `trip_data` table to add a column representing the half-hour start time interval.